AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 1. Breast cancer detection

-Breast cancer is the most common type of cancer in the world, as an estimated 310,720 women will receive a diagnosis of invasive breast cancer, with around 16% of cases occurring in women under the age of 50.2 Mammography is the primary method for breast cancer screening.
-However, 40% of cancers are missed by doctors while evaluating mammograms.3
+Breast cancer is the most common type of cancer in the world, as an estimated 310,720 women will receive a diagnosis of invasive breast cancer, with around 16% of cases occurring in women under the age of 50.1 Mammography is the primary method for breast cancer screening.
+However, 40% of cancers are missed by doctors while evaluating mammograms.2

-The machine learning models are trained with medical image data to provide a more accurate analysis of breast masses, breast density, and mass segmentation, and provide better cancer risk assessments.
+The machine learning models are trained on medical image data to provide a more accurate analysis of breast masses, breast density, and mass segmentation, as well as better cancer risk assessments.

 However, current machine learning algorithms and models are not mature enough to detect all types of cancers.
 There are some cancers that are found by doctors and missed by the ML model.

-See below video for a research by Google and Northwestern Medicine on detecting breast cancer:
+See the video below for research by Google and Northwestern Medicine on detecting breast cancer:

 iCAD’s Breast Health Solutions provides advanced software for digital breast tomosynthesis (DBT), breast density assessment, 2D mammography, and personalized risk evaluation.4